 Are Golden Doodles Bred with Other Golden Doodles?

 Yes.
 Breeders sometimes cross Labrador/Poodle hybrids with one another as they try to improve upon characteristics like temperament, size, coloring, coat, and vigor, but most breeders stick with a Retriever/Poodle parent set.
 If the offspring of a Retriever and a Poodle are crossed, breeders typically don’t breed beyond the second generation to avoid genetic issues related to inbreeding.
 Today, Poodles are crossed with a number of other breeds to produce low-shedding dogs: Cocker Spaniel + Poodle = Cockapoo; Schnauzer + Poodle= Schnoodle; Yorkshire terrier+ Poodle= Yorkipoo.
 You can find a full list of Poodle crosses on Wikipedia.

 Are Golden Doodles Hypoallergenic?

-Dogs like Golden Doodles that have a low shed rate are often referred to as hypoallergenic because people with allergies to dog dander (the skin cells and hair of dogs) tend to tolerate them well, but the tolerance is not true of all people.
-All dogs shed to some degree.
-Purchasing a dog that sheds less than other breeds reduces your exposure to the allergens that are causing to you to have your allergic reaction, but it doesn’t guarantee that you will be immune.
+Dogs like Golden Doodles that have a low shed rate are often referred to as hypoallergenic because people with allergies to dog hair, skin cells, and other proteins found on dogs tend to tolerate them well, but no dog is really hypoallergenic.
+Purchasing a dog that sheds less than other breeds reduces your exposure to the allergens that are causing you to have your allergic reaction, but it doesn’t guarantee that you will be immune.

 What is the Personality of a Golden Doodle Like?